Skip to content

 How are economic damages calculated?

-Economic damages are calculated by adding up all verifiable financial losses incurred due to the injury.
+Adding up all verifiable calculats economic damages financial losses incurred due to the injury.
 This includes past and future medical expenses, lost wages, loss of earning capacity, property damage, and other out-of-pocket costs, supported by documentation and expert testimony.

 Can I claim compensation for pain and suffering?